Elvis Presley: 1973–1977: Medical crises and last studio sessions

 On July 13, 1976, Vernon Presley—who had become deeply involved in his son's financial affairs—had fired "Memphis Mafia" bodyguards Red West (Presley's friend since the 1950s), Sonny West, and David Hebler, citing the need to "cut back on expenses".
 Presley was in Palm Springs at the time, and some suggest the singer was too cowardly to face the three himself.
 Another associate of Presley's, John O'Grady, argued that the bodyguards were dropped because their rough treatment of fans had prompted too many lawsuits.
 Presley's stepbrother David Stanley has claimed that the bodyguards were fired because they were becoming more outspoken about Presley's drug dependency.

 RCA began to grow anxious as his interest in the recording studio waned.
 After a session in December 1973 that produced eighteen songs, enough for almost two albums, Presley made no official studio recordings in 1974.
 Parker delivered RCA another concert record, Elvis Recorded Live on Stage in Memphis.
 Recorded on March 20, it included a version of "How Great Thou Art" that won Presley his third and final Grammy Award for Best Inspirational Performance.
 All three of his competitive Grammy wins – out of fourteen total nominations – were for gospel recordings.
 Presley returned to the recording studio in March 1975, but Parker's attempts to arrange another session toward the end of the year were unsuccessful.
 In 1976, RCA sent a mobile recording unit to Graceland that made possible two full-scale recording sessions, but the recording process had become a struggle for him.

-After Presley's relationship with Linda Thompson ended, he began dating Ginger Alden in November 1976, and proposed marriage to Alden two months later.
+After Presley's relationship with Linda Thompson ended, he began dating Ginger Alden in November 1976, and proposed marriage two months later.
 Journalist Tony Scherman wrote that, by early 1977, "Presley had become a grotesque caricature of his sleek, energetic former self.
 Grossly overweight, his mind dulled by the pharmacopoeia he daily ingested, he was barely able to pull himself through his abbreviated concerts."
 According to Andy Greene of Rolling Stone, Presley's final performances were mostly "sad, sloppy affairs where a bloated, drugged Presley struggled to remember his lyrics and get through the night without collapsing ...
 Most everything from the final three years of his life is sad and hard to watch."
 In Alexandria, Louisiana, he was on stage for less than an hour and "was impossible to understand".
-On March 31, he canceled a performance in Baton Rouge, unable to get out of his hotel bed; four shows had to be canceled and rescheduled.
+On March 31, he canceled a performance in Baton Rouge, unable to get out of his hotel bed; four shows were rescheduled.